Bill Snow at home in Manchester, Conn., on Christmas day, 2015.

 Bill graduated from Brookline High School in 1958.
 While there, he made good grades, played trombone in the school band and dated various young women during his junior and senior years.
-As a Massachusetts state officer in the Methodist Youth Fellowship, Bill gave serious consideration to going into the ministry, after ruling out attending Georgia Tech for financial reasons, though he had been accepted there to pursue an engineering agree.
+As a Massachusetts state officer in the Methodist Youth Fellowship, Bill gave serious consideration to going into the ministry, after ruling out attending Georgia Tech for financial reasons, though he had been accepted there to pursue an engineering degree.
 He decided on undergrad work at Boston University (BU), where he received financial aid and could reduce costs further as a commuting student.
-He planned to do undergrad work at BU, then go to the BU school of theology.
+He planned to go to the BU school of theology after his undergrad work.

 While studying psychology and philosophy at BU, his worldview began to change, as he met interesting academics and other people with differing viewpoints.
 He pledged Tau Kappa Epsilon because, at that time, it was the only fraternity at BU without a racial or religious requirement.
 There, he was happy to know people of various races and religions.
 He graduated in 1962 with a Bachelor’s degree in psychology – the first member of his family to earn a college diploma.